cloud-gov/product/README.md

 We are using [ZenHub](https://www.zenhub.io) to provide a top-level kanban board and burndown charts showing the status of related work happening across many repositories in GitHub.
 Install it, then click "Boards" above to see it.

 ## Definition of Done
-Before advancing a card from one column to the next on the Trello board, it should meet the "exit criteria" for that column.
+Before advancing a card from one column to the next on the board, it should meet the "exit criteria" for that column.
 They're listed below.
 These criteria are effectively non-functional requirements (NFRs) for our delivery, aka the agile "Definition of Done".

 ### New Issues